Get in Touch

 • Methods for accessing metadata

-• Structure of INFORMATION_SCHEMA
+• Structure of the INFORMATION_SCHEMA

-• Using available commands to view metadata
+• Using commands to view metadata

 • Differences between SHOW statements and INFORMATION_SCHEMA tables